Southwest Indian Ridge: In situ Jurassic rocks

 180 Ma-old rocks, dated from zircons in diorite and gabbro, were dredged from a location 60 km south of the SWIR in 2010.
-This age is comparable to that of the break-up of Gondwana, the opening of the Indian Ocean, and emplacement of the Karoo Large Igneous Province (179-183 Ma) — in sharp contrast the Neogene age of the ocean floor near the SWIR.
+This age is comparable to that of the break-up of Gondwana, the opening of the Indian Ocean, and emplacement of the Karoo Large Igneous Province (179–183 Ma) – in sharp contrast the Neogene age of the ocean floor near the SWIR.
 It can be assumed the rocks were deposited near the SWIR by an external force, such as an ice-rafting or a tsunami, but the SWIR is located far away from any continental margin and rocks of similar age have been reported from the Mid-Atlantic Ridge.
 If the rocks came directly out of the mantle it would have lost most of its isotopic lead.
-Ice-rafted dropstones commonly show sign of rounding.
+Ice-rafted dropstones commonly show signs of rounding.

 Hydrothermal circulation at mid-ocean ridges can, however, bring intrusive rocks into the shallow mantle, and it is possibly a good candidate in this case.
 Most rocks in Africa facing the SWIR are Archean cratons.
 The Neoproterozoic Pan-African Orogenic Belt, however, was accreted during the closure of the Mozambique Ocean and some rocks from eastern Africa, Madagascar, and Antarctica are associated with this event.
 During the break-up of Gondwana the Karoo volcanics intruded the Pan-African rocks and it is possible, rather than evident, that these rock found their way to the SWIR this way.
 Because spreading in the SWIR is ultra-slow, the mantle beneath should be abnormally cool, which could prevent melting of the rocks.